-At the outset of the Contract, the Project Manager shall issue to the Contractor the Project Payment Calendar (refer to Appendix 5.1)
+At the outset of the Contract, the Project Manager shall issue to the Contractor the Project Payment Calendar (refer to Appendix 5.1) and updated as necessary from the Crossrail Programme calendar.

 On or before each assessment date, the Contractor submits an application for payment to the Project Manager (clause Z6.6 and/or 14.4.4.7 of 2B Works Information).